European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 Locking Devices In Use
 ++++++++++++++++++++++

-Middle-layer devices controlling hardware via a *driver* devices often need to be assured of exclusive access to the hardware.
+Middle-layer devices controlling hardware via *driver* devices often need to be assured of exclusive access to the hardware.
 For instance, during a scan one would want to prevent accidental overriding of commands issued by the scan device, as would be possible by a user accessing the ``driver`` device.
 To resolve this issue devices support